bokwoon95/go-structured-query/README.md

 ```
 The above example passes the Go type checker, so sq will happily build the query string -- even if that SQL query is sematically wrong.
 In practice, as long as you aren't trying to actively do the wrong thing (like in the above example), the limited type safety will prevent you from making the most common types of errors.

-It also means the query builder will never fail: you don't have to check for any errors from it.
+It also means the query builder will never fail: there's no boilerplate error checking required.
+Any semantic errors will be deferred to the database to point it out to you.

 ### Dialect agnostic query builder?
 sq is not dialect agnostic.
-This means I can add your favorite dialect specific features without the headache of cross-dialect compatibility.
+This means I can add your favorite dialect specific SQL features without the headache of cross-dialect compatibility.
 It also makes contributions easier, as you just have to focus on your own SQL dialect and not care about the others.